Updated June 21, 2022.

 Why should my child get the COVID-19 vaccine if the virus is less severe in children?

 While children are less likely to develop severe illness from COVID-19, there is still a risk of complication, hospitalization, and even death.
 Even with a mild infection, children who contract COVID-19 can develop a rare but dangerous condition known as multisystem inflammatory syndrome, which can cause inflammation of the heart, lungs, brain and other organs.
-In fact, unvaccinated teens are 10 times more likely than vaccinated teens to be hospitalized.
+COVID-19 vaccination reduced the likelihood of MIS-C in children ages 12–18 years by 91%.
+In addition, unvaccinated teens are 10 times more likely than vaccinated teens to be hospitalized.
 Vaccinating children can help reduce their risk of hospitalization and other adverse health outcomes.
 According to a modeled scenario by the FDA, fully vaccinating 1 million kids ages 5 to 11 would prevent 58,000 COVID infections, 241 hospitalizations, 77 ICU stays and one death over a 6 month time span.
 Vaccinating children also helps reduce overall transmission of COVID-19 in the community, limiting its ability to mutate.
 As transmission decreases and vaccination rates increase, we can move towards a sense of normalcy.

 How safe are the vaccines?

 The FDA and CDC have reviewed the data and determined that the benefits of vaccinating children outweigh the risks.
-In a clinical trial, the vaccine was shown to be nearly 91% effective at preventing symptomatic COVID-19 in children 5 to 11 years old, while side effects were generally mild.
+In clinical trials and in real world data from 5-11 year olds, side effects have been generally mild.
 In fact, no severe side effects or allergic reactions were reported.
 In weighing the dangers of hospitalization, death, and other serious consequences from COVID-19 against the risk of myocarditis (a rare condition linked to mRNA vaccines in teens and young adults), the FDA also concluded that the number of significant COVID-19 related complications prevented by vaccination would outweigh the risk of any severe side effects.
 The public health agency will continue to monitor side effects as more pediatric patients receive the vaccine, just as they have for older teens and adults.

 Is the COVID-19 vaccine linked to cardiac issues?